Chahak02/programs/README.md

-# java programs for begineer contribution
+# C Programs for Beginner Contribution